MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-and-manage-submissions-using-windows-store-services.md

 keywords: windows 10, uwp, Windows Store submission API
 ---

-# Create and manage submissions using the API
+# Create and manage submissions

 Use the *Windows Store submission API* to programmatically query and create submissions for apps, add-ons (also known as in-app products or IAPs) and package flights for your or your organization's Windows Dev Center account.
 This API is useful if your account manages many apps or add-ons, and you want to automate and optimize the submission process for these assets.
 This API uses Azure Active Directory (Azure AD) to authenticate the calls from your app or service.